yaroslav-zhurakovskiy/html-game-builder-script/README.md

 BytedanceVideoAdUnitID: "900546831"
 BytedanceRewardedVideoAdUnitID: "900546566"

+// Fastlane is required for uploading build to TestFlight using CLI
 fastlane:
-    appleID: "YOUR APPLE ID"
+    appleID: "YOUR APPLE ID" // Your apple ID
-    teamID: "APPLE DEVELOPER TEAM ID"
+    teamID: "APPLE DEVELOPER TEAM ID" // Company ID that can be found on https://developer.apple.com
-    itcTeamID: "ITUNES CONNECT TEAM ID"
+    itcTeamID: "ITUNES CONNECT TEAM ID" // Company ID that can be found on https://itunesconnect.apple.com/

-OnPlayRequest: "Mintegral/showVideoInterstitial" // A sandbox request that will be called on "play"
+OnPlayRequest: "video" // A sandbox request that will be called on "play".
+It is equivalent to "sandbox://video "

-// Timer that will be used started when the game is started
+// Timer that will be started when the game is started
 GameTimer:
    interval: 10 // Interval in seconds
-   request: "GoogleAdmob/showInterstitial" // A sandbox request that will be called every 10 seconds
+   request: "splash" // A sandbox request that will be called every 10 seconds.
+It is equivalent to "sandbox://splash "

 ```